 - any other relevant information.

-If you choose not to provide us with your personal information, we may not be able to provide you with the services you require, or the level of service on which we pride ourselves.
+If you choose not to provide us with your personal information, we may not be able to provide you with the products or services you require, or the level of service on which we pride ourselves.

 Information we collect automatically

 Whenever you visit or interact with CUPRA’s website or other online platforms (“Platforms”), we, as well as third-party service providers and/or advertisers, may use a variety of technologies that automatically or passively record information about how the Platform is accessed and used (“Usage Information”).
 Usage Information may include your IP address or other unique identifier for the device used to access a Platform ("Device Identifier"), browser type, device type (computer, mobile phone, tablet or other device), operation system, application version, date and time of visit, pages viewed, preceding page views and your use of features or applications on the Platform such as interactions with connections or groups.

 Usage Information helps us keep our Platforms relevant to users and allows us to tailor content to a user’s interests.
 Usage Information is generally non-identifying, but if we associate it with you as a specific and identifiable person, we will treat it as personal information.